Masmiseim36/nxpSDK/boards/mimxrt685audevk/aws_examples/ota_demo_wifi/readme.txt

         "mepuT3lKmD0jZupsQ9vLQOA09rMjVMd0YPmI9ozvvWqLpjVvNTKVhsf/3slM\n"\
         "-----END CERTIFICATE-----\n"

-    In the same way update the private key array.
+    In the same way update "keyCLIENT_PRIVATE_KEY_PEM" with content of private key file and "keyCODE_VERIFY_PUB_KEY_PEM" with content of code signing public key file (ecdsasigner-pub-key.pem).

+    Files "aws_clientcredential.h" and "aws_clientcredential_keys.h" are located in project folder.

-3. In case your board connects to the Internet using WiFi, it is necessary to configure also WiFi parameters in "aws_clientcredential.h", namely "clientcredentialWIFI_SSID" and "clientcredentialWIFI_PASSWORD".
+3. In case your board connects to the Internet using Wi-Fi, it is necessary to configure also Wi-Fi parameters in "aws_clientcredential.h", namely "clientcredentialWIFI_SSID" and "clientcredentialWIFI_PASSWORD".
     Otherwise connect board's RJ45 to a network with Internet access.
     Either way the example expects IP configuration to be assigned by DHCP server.